Skokie, Illinois Therapists

 Substance Abuse: A Major Mental Health Concern

-A study focusing on Chicago and its surrounding cities found that percentages of illicit drug use among persons aged 12 and older were higher in the Chicago Metro Area than the rest of the state of Illinois; 14.8 percent using any illicit drug compared to 13.6 percent statewide.
-When further broken down by the type of drug, 10.9 percent use marijuana compared to 10 percent statewide.
-Only 4.2 percent of Chicago area residents in the study use prescription-type pain relievers for nonmedical use, which is comparable to the statewide percentage of 4 percent and actually lower than the national percentage of 4.9 percent.
+A study focusing on Chicago and its surrounding cities found that percentages of illicit drug use among persons aged 12 and older were higher in the Chicago Metro Area than the rest of the state of Illinois; 14% used any illicit drug compared to 13.6% statewide.
+When further broken down by the type of drug, 10.9% use marijuana compared to 10% statewide.
+Only 4.2% of Chicago area residents in the study use prescription-type pain relievers for nonmedical use, which is comparable to the statewide percentage of 4% and lower than the national percentage of 4.9%.

 Alcohol abuse is also of particular concern.
-The prevalence of excessive drinking in Cook County is moderately high at 22.1 percent, and 26.5 percent of Chicago area residents report binge drinking at least once in the preceding month, quite a bit higher than the percentage across the United States, 23.2 percent.
+The prevalence of excessive drinking in Cook County is moderately high at 22.1%, and 26.5% of Chicago area residents report binge drinking at least once in the preceding month, quite a bit higher than the percentage across the United States, 23.2%.

 Other Factors Affecting Mental Health in Skokie

-Statistics show that 6.1 percent of Skokie residents aged 18 or older experienced a major depressive episode in the preceding year as of 2012.
-This was lower than 6.6 percent for the United States but slightly higher than 6 percent for the state of Illinois.
-A number of factors have the potential to either cause new mental health issues or exacerbate existing ones:
+Statistics show that 6.1% of Skokie residents aged 18 or older experienced a major depressive episode in the preceding year as of 2012.
+This was lower than 6.6% for the United States but slightly higher than 6% for the state of Illinois.
+Several factors have the potential to either cause new mental health issues or exacerbate existing ones:

 • Physical Health/Risky Behaviors: Cook County has one of the highest rates of HIV diagnoses in the state of Illinois, with 601.9 per 100,000 people in 2017.
-Both the diagnosis and the disease have the potential to affect mental health in a negative way.
+Both the diagnosis and the disease have the potential to affect mental health negatively.
 Cook County also has a moderately high rate of chlamydia diagnoses, 713.1 per 100,000 people.

 • Violent Crime: On the whole, violent crime rates in Cook County are quite high, with 10.7 homicides and 586.7 other violent crimes per 100,000 people per year.
-Nevertheless, while Skokie residents may be affected by violent crime happening elsewhere in the county, crime rates within its city limits are relatively low in relation to comparable cities, although 2016 did see an increase after a three-year decline.
+Nevertheless, while Skokie residents may be affected by violent crime happening elsewhere in the county, crime rates within its city limits are relatively low about comparable cities, although 2016 did see an increase after a three-year decline.

 • Poverty: When broken down by gender and age, the largest demographic living in poverty in Skokie is females aged 35-44.